FlorentinaMi/amazon/README.md

 # amazon
 repo for the team project
+Team members:
+Madalina Macioca